-About the NH Climate Summit
+About the NH Coastal Climate Summit

-The NH Climate Summit is a biennial event showcasing the latest research, adaptation projects, art, and climate initiatives taking place in coastal NH communities and neighboring states.
+The NH Coastal Climate Summit is a biennial event showcasing the latest research, adaptation projects, art, and climate initiatives taking place in coastal NH communities and neighboring states.
 Attendees who live and work in NH’s coastal watershed and beyond will share, learn, and connect on how to support a resilient coast.

 Who will attend: